 Pork tenderloin is one of my favorite cuts of meat.
 It’s tender, lean and extremely versatile.
 Whether you grill it covered with a spice mixture, slow cook it in BBQ sauce or bake it in a sweet glaze, it always comes out tender and delicious.
 Since a pork tenderloin goes so well with everything, I figured there’s no reason it shouldn’t be fantastic with peanut butter.
-I found the pork recipe in a magazine but paired it with a peanut sauce to make an unbeatable meal.
-These are better than any chicken fingers I’ve ever had!
+I was right – this was delicious!
+It also works great with chicken breasts or chicken tenders.
+This recipe is also gluten-free and paleo!

-1 pound pork tenderloin, trimmed and cut diagonally into 1/2-inch thick slices
+1 lb pork tenderloin (or whole chicken breasts/tenders), trimmed and cut diagonally into 1/2-inch thick slices

-1. Preheat oven to 425°F. Line a baking sheet with tin foil and coat it with cooking spray.
+1. Preheat oven to 400°F. Line a baking sheet with tin foil and coat it with cooking spray.

-3. Place egg white in another shallow dish.
-Dip both sides of each pork slice in egg , then dip and coat into the almond mixture, then place the pork on the baking sheet.
-Bake until golden brown, about 16 to 18 minutes.
+3. Place eggs in another shallow dish.
+Dip both sides of each pork slice in the eggs, then dip and coat in the almond mixture, then place the pork on the baking sheet.
+Bake until golden brown, about 18 to 20 minutes.